jadongao/fourier-analyzer/README.md

 ### The Sinusoid generator
 The Sinusoid generator uses LEGO worm gear to transmit circumferential rotation, but during the manufacturing process, there was a problem.
 Due to the loose gears and the fixed position of the worm, the worm would get stuck during operation, and the entire device could not operate at that time.
 I was forced to let go of this until a few months later when I had time to conduct a large number of repeated experiments and finally found a solution.
 The final method found is very simple, which is to make the worm position loose to avoid jamming.
 But in order to find this method, a large number of repeated disassembly and assembly were carried out.
 The device that drives the LEGO beam to form sinusoidal motion is crucial.
-Youtubr @ thoroughfareproduction used a very simple bolt connection, but due to the need for rotation, a smooth bolt connection was used, which caused the gears and beam to shake easily.
+Youtuber @thoroughfareproduction used a very simple bolt connection, but due to the need for rotation, a smooth bolt connection was used, which caused the gears and beam to shake easily.
 I believe this will cause significant errors, so I made improvements.
 Here, a 3D print model and bearings are used, and it is no longer a classic LEGO work.

 <!--![gear-rod and bearing](./gear-rod%20and%20bearing%20with%20label.jpg)-->
 <div align=center> <img src='./gear-rod%20and%20bearing%20with%20label.jpg' width = 50%/> </div>